saleh-buamud/LaravelApp/README.md

 ## Additional Notes:
 - Dashboard operations specific to the **Vendor** have been completed.
 - Currently working on the **store pages** and **frontend**.

+ ## Shopping cart feature has been added.
+ - Added the ability to store the shopping cart

+  ## Done Cart Shopping (add  - delete - quantity - clear)
 -------------------------------------------------------- ////////////////////////////

 # مشروع Laravel